qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 These attributes will show up as an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.
 Attribute groups are numbered such that they can be easily referenced by multiple function definitions or global variables.
 Arbitrary custom attributes may be optionally attached to any of the declared functions to convey additional information about that function.
-Consumers of Base Profile compliant programs should hence not rely on the numbering of the entry point attribute group, but instead look for function to which an attribute with the name `EntryPoint` is attached to determine which one to invoke when the program is launched.
+Consumers of Base Profile compliant programs should hence not rely on the numbering of the entry point attribute group, but instead look for function to which an attribute with the name `entry_point` is attached to determine which one to invoke when the program is launched.

-To indicate the total number of qubits required to execute the program, a custom attribute with the name `requiredQubits` is defined and attached to the entry point.
-To indicate the number of registers/bits needed to store measurement results during program execution, a custom attribute with the name `requiredResults` is defined and attached to the entry point.
+To indicate the total number of qubits required to execute the program, a custom attribute with the name `required_qubits` is defined and attached to the entry point.
+To indicate the number of registers/bits needed to store measurement results during program execution, a custom attribute with the name `required_results` is defined and attached to the entry point.
 The value of both of these attributes is the string representation of a 64-bit integer constant.

 TODO: why the string value, and not an integer?
-TODO: align naming...
+TODO: no double underscore guard for attributes likely makes sense

 ### Function Body